vaadin/web-components/packages/progress-bar/README.md

 # @vaadin/progress-bar

-A web component used to show the completion status of a task or process.
+A web component for showing the completion status of a task or process.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/progress-bar)